-The interpretation function i allows us to speak about properties of the system.
-In our insect population system, consider p representing 'The population is highly, but not extremely populated'.
-So p is true at a state x according to i (that is, i(x, p) = 1) if and only if, say, 0.7 < x < 0.9; that is, the insect population is above 70% of the maximal population but below 90%.
+x according to i (i.e., i(x,p) = 1) iff, say, 0.7 < x < 0.9, i.e., the insect population is higher than 70% of the maximal population but below 90%.

 The compatibility relation is to express what it means that the system currently does not have property p.
-Following §4: not having p means not being compatible with any state having p.
-If we take C to be the identity relation, we can recover the classical reading where state x not having property p means i(x, p) = 0.
-But for a more constructive reading we can also take C to be indistinguishability by the available measurements.
-Then state x does not have property p if and only if we can conclusively show that the system currently does not have p, because p fails in all the states that, based on our observations, the system could be in.
-For example, in our insect population, we can plausibly only measure the number of insects up to a 5% error of measurement, so x does not have property p if and only if for no ε with $-0.05 \le \epsilon \le +0.05$, we have $0.7 < x + \epsilon < 0.9$ (that is, $x \le 0.65$ or $x \ge 0.95$).
-There are yet further options: for example, x is compatible with y if y can be obtained from x with a small perturbation, which need not even be reflexive or symmetric.
+Following section 4: not having p means not being compatible with any state having p.
+If we take C to be the identity relation, we can recover the classical reading where state x not having property p means i(x,p)=0.
+But, for a more constructive reading, we can also take C to be indistinguishability by the available measurements.
+Then state x does not having property p iff we can conclusively show that the system currently does not have p, because pfails in all the states that, based on our observations, the system could be in.
+For example, in our insect population, we can plausibly only measure the number of insects up to a 5\% error of measurement, so xdoes not having property p iff for no ε with $-0.05 \le \epsilon \le +0.05$, we have $0.7 < x + \epsilon < 0.9$ (i.e., $x \le 0.65$ or $x \ge 0.95$).
+There are yet further options: e.g., x is compatible with y if y can be obtained from x with a small perturbation, which need not even be reflexive or symmetric.
 So generally we just assume C to be a binary relation.

 Finally, the perturbation function says: if the system is in state $x \in X$ and perturbation $a \in A$ acts on the system from the outside, it will perturb the system into a state in P(x, a).
 In our running example, a could be the action of adding one million insects which, say, is 10% of the maximal population.
-The reason we don't assume P to be a function, but only a multifunction, is that perturbations usually are not infinitely precise: if we apply perturbation a to the system in state x, we usually cannot guarantee a unique resulting state P(x, a) but only a 'ballpark' of states $P(x, a) \subseteq X$.
-In the example, it wouldn't be feasible to count that it was precisely 10% of the maximal population that we added: it could also have been 1% more or less, so $P(x, a) = \{y \in [0, 1] : x + 0.09 \le y \le x + 0.11\}.$
+The reason why we don't assume P to be a function but only a multifunction is that perturbations usually are not infinitely precise: if we apply perturbation a to the system in state x, we usually cannot guarantee a unique resulting state P(x, a) but only a 'ballpark' of states $P(x, a) \subseteq X$.
+In the example, it wouldn't be feasible to count that it was precisely 10% of the maximal population that we added, it could also have been 1% more or less, so $P(x, a) = \{y \in [0, 1] : x + 0.09 \le y \le x + 0.11\}$.

-We should expect the perturbations to interact with the spatial structure of the system: if we change the current state x or perturbation a by a bit, then the resulting states P(x, a) should also only change a bit.
-If P were a function, this would precisely be achieved by requiring P to be continuous.
-But since P is a multifunction, the next best thing is to assume it to be appropriately continuous in the technical sense above.9
+We should expect the perturbations to interact with the spatial structure of the system: If we change the current state x and/or perturbation a by a bit, then the resulting states P(x,a) should also only change a bit.
+If P was a function, this would precisely be achieved by requiring P to be continuous.
+But since P is a multifunction, the next best thing is to assume it to be appropriately continuous in the technical sense above.